 The Fédération des francophones de Terre-Neuve et du Labrador is a non-profit organization that was founded in Stephenville in 1973.
 Presently located in St. John's, it coordinates the activities of the francophone community on a provincial scale.
 It oversees the business of four other organizations: l'Association régionale de la côte ouest (ARCO), l'Association francophone de Saint-Jean, l'Association francophone du Labrador and Franco-Jeunes.

 L'Association francophone de Saint-Jean plans activities for the francophone community of the St. John's area and promotes the French heritage on the Avalon peninsula.
-It is equipped with a French library and video collection and conducts guided tours of the city in French during the summer.
+It is equipped with a French library and video collection and has conducted guided tours of the city in French during the summer.

-The offices of l'Association régionale de la côte ouest are located in the Centre communautaire et scolaire Sainte-Anne at Mainland, which also houses the museum, the family resource centre and the community radio and television stations administered by ARCO.
+The offices of l'Association régionale de la côte ouest are located in the Centre communautaire et scolaire Sainte-Anne at Mainland (Grand Terre), which also houses the museum, the family resource centre and the community radio and television stations administered by ARCO.
 ARCO also works in the area of economic and tourist development, organizes regional music festivals and offers literacy courses in French.

 Franco-Jeunes is a youth-oriented organization whose mandate is to protect the French language among francophones aged 13 to 24 years, by giving them the opportunity to participate with other young francophones in local, provincial and national activities.